Carangidae

-The Carangidae are a family of ray-finned fish that includes the jacks, pompanos, jack mackerels, runners, trevallies, and scads.
-It is the largest of the six families included within the order Carangiformes.
-Some authorities classify it as the only family within that order but molecular and anatomical studies indicate that there is a close relationship between this family and the five former Perciform families which make up the Carangiformes.
+The Carangidae are a family of ray-finned fish that includes the jacks, jack mackerels, runners, trevallies, and scads.
+It is one of the five families in the suborder Carangoidei.

 They are found in the Atlantic, Indian and Pacific Oceans.
 Most species are fast-swimming predatory fishes that hunt in the waters above reefs and in the open sea; some dig in the sea floor for invertebrates.